mcc-us/ea/_posts/2024-10-15-40questions-filing-status.md

 Ginny is age 48 and legally divorced.
 Ginny's unmarried 21-year-old son, Denny, lived with her all year.
 Denny is not a student and worked a part time job, earning $5,400 in wages, but he did not provide more than one half of his own support.
 What is Ginny's most favorable filing status?

-A. Singlecorrect
+A. **Single correct**
-B. Head of Household wrong
+B. Head of Household
 C. Married Filing Jointly
 D. Married Filing Separately

 Study Unit 2: Determining Filing Status and Residency covers the information for this question.